Postosuchus: Putative occurrences

-The first articulated skeleton referred to P. kirkpatricki (CM 73372) was recovered by David S. Berman of the Carnegie Museum of Natural History, in Coelophysis Quarry at Ghost Ranch, New Mexico, between 1988 and 1989.
-This specimen was composed of a well-preserved skeleton without skull and was described by Long and Murry in 1995, Weinbaum in 2002 and Novak in 2004.
+The first articulated skeleton referred to P. kirkpatricki (CM 73372) was recovered by David S. Berman of the Carnegie Museum of Natural History, in the Coelophysis Quarry at Ghost Ranch, New Mexico, between 1988 and 1989.
+This specimen comprises a well-preserved skeleton without a skull.
+It was described by Long and Murry in 1995, Weinbaum in 2002 and Novak in 2004.
 The specimen represents a skeletally immature individual because none of the neural sutures are closed.
 It was referred to P. kirkpatricki by Long and Murry (1995) without specific justification, and more recent studies accepted this referral.
 Nevertheless, Nesbitt (2011) noted that these studies failed to note any synapomorphies unique to P. kirkpatricki and CM 73372.
 Weinbaum (2002) and Novak (2004) even noted that the preacetabular process of the ilium in CM 73372 was much longer than that of P. kirkpatricki.
 Nesbitt (2011) also noted that CM 73372 differs from P. kirkpatricki and Rauisuchus in possessing a concave ventral margin of the ilium, and from P. alisonae in processing an asymmetrical distal end of the fourth metatarsal.
 Nesbitt (2011) couldn't differentiate CM 73372 and Polonosuchus as they overlap only in the caudal vertebrae.
 A phylogenetic analysis conducted by Nesbitt (2011), one of the most extensive on archosaurs, found CM 73372 to be the most basal crocodylomorph, thus referable neither to P. kirkpatricki nor to Rauisuchidae.

-In their description of Vivaron, Lessner et al. (2016) questioned the random referral of all rauisuchid material from the southwestern US to Postosuchus, saying that the discovery of Vivaron stresses the need for a reappraisal of all material from localities younger or older than unequivocal remains of Postosuchus and Vivaron.
+In their description of Vivaron, Lessner et al. (2016) questioned the historical standard of referring all rauisuchid material from the southwestern US to Postosuchus.
+They argue that the discovery of a second valid rauisuchid from the area (Vivaron) stresses the need for a reappraisal of all material from localities younger or older than unequivocal remains of Postosuchus and Vivaron.

+At least one valid Postosuchus specimen is known from the Chinle Formation at Petrified Forest National Park.
+This fossil, PEFO 55550, is a collection of fragmentary skull material from the Lot's Wide Bed in the Sonsela Member.
+Despite its fragmentary nature, it shows diagnostic Postosuchus traits such as a prominent ridge on the maxilla.
+The 2026 study which described this specimen mentioned other recently-collected rauisuchid fossils from Petrified Forest National Park, including a nearly-complete skull, though further study is required to evaluate whether they belong to Postosuchus or another genus.